Babies learn language and conversational skills before they speak their first word. Here’s how your baby will learn to talk

 What sort of things are good to chat about?

-You can have a ‘conversation’ by guessing what her response is.
+You can have a ‘conversation’ by guessing what your baby’s response is.

 Ask questions: “Are you hungry?
 Yes?
 Great – let’s make something to eat.”
 “Wasn’t that a fun trip?
 I thought you’d like going on the bus,” and so on.
-Taking turns is a great lesson for them for when they are older and having real conversations with words.
-It’s like you’re teaching them the structure or idea of a conversation and they can fill it out as they learns words later.
+Taking turns is a great way to learn the natural flow of conversation.
+Through turn-taking you’re teaching your baby the structure or idea of a conversation, which they’ll follow as their vocabulary expands.

 From about six months onwards, your baby will be able to look towards something you’re pointing at – so point things out, let them follow your gaze, and describe what you’re looking at.
-This attending to you is really, really important, as actual vocabulary is really just a small part of language.
+This interaction is an important communication tool, as vocabulary is just a small part of language.

 Reading to your baby